-Erectile dysfunction can be caused by a combination of many factors, including medical issues, medications, lifestyle, blood flow, nerve damage, pelvic muscle weakness, stress and psychological conditions.
+Erectile dysfunction is often caused by a combination of many factors, including poor blood flow to the penis, nerve damage from prostate cancer surgery, pelvic muscle weakness, side effects from medication, stress, and psychological conditions.

-Managing any medical problem requires a sensible strategy to try the simplest, safest, and least expensive alternatives first.
-If unsuccessful, more aggressive, complicated and invasive options can be entertained.
+Treating any medical issue starts by first trying the simplest, safest, and least expensive options.
+If unsuccessful, more aggressive, complicated, and invasive options can be explored.

-The same approach should be applied when managing erectile dysfunction.
-Unfortunately, however, we are often looking for the quick fix and ignore many other treatments that may help prevent or reverse the condition.
+The same sensible approach should be applied when managing erectile dysfunction.
+Unfortunately, many patients want a “quick fix” and either ignore or are unaware of many first line treatments that may help prevent or reverse erectile dysfunction.

-Third-line alternatives include urethral suppositories and penile injection therapy.
-Suppositories are pellets that are placed in the urethra that act to increase penile blood flow.
-Injections do the same, but require injection directly into the penile erectile chambers.
+Men with significant nerve damage from prostate cancer surgery or prostate cancer treatments may need to turn to urethral suppositories and penile injection therapy when all other options fail.
+Suppositories are pellets that are placed in the urethra and help to increase penile blood flow.
+Injections have the same overall effect as suppositories, are placed directly into the penile erectile chambers.

-Fourth-line treatment is the prosthetic penile implant.
-These are semi-rigid non-inflatable or hydraulic inflatable devices that are implanted surgically within the erectile chambers and can be deployed on demand to enable sexual intercourse.
-This article in Men’s Health Magazine praised the benefits of the implant.
-For the right man, under the right circumstances, the penile implant is a magical life changer—as much as a total knee replacement can be—converting a penile “cripple” into a functioning male.
-However, it is vital to understand that the implant is a fourth-line approach, and less invasive options should be exhausted before its consideration.
+When all treatments fail to reverse erectile dysfunction, the last option is the prosthetic penile implant.
+These semi-rigid non-inflatable or hydraulic inflatable devices are implanted surgically within the erectile chambers and can be deployed on demand to create an erection.
+For the right man, under the right circumstances, the penile implant can be a life changer.

 Andrew Siegel, M.D., Urologist, Co-founder of The Private Gym, and author of the highly acclaimed book, Male Pelvic Fitness, Optimizing Your Sexual and Urinary Health.